 Essential Oils: Fragrant plant extracts with anti-aging and aromatherapeutic properties that can be highly irritating when applied directly to the skin.
 Essential oils should be combined with a fatty carrier oil, like jojoba, before used topically.
-Skin-benefiting essential oils include frankincense, which has astringent properties, and lavender oil, which helps the body produce antioxidants.
+Frankincense, a skin-benefiting essential oil, has anti-inflammatory properties.

 Green Tea: An antioxidant-containing ingredient shown to have anti-aging effects on the skin, including an ability to soothe and improve the appearance of sun damage.